 Reporting foreign income with Form 1116

-- "Resourced by treaty" relates to tax treaties the U.S. has with other countries.
-Complete a Form 1116 for this category if the country in which you worked has a special agreement with the U.S. about how it taxes your income as a foreigner.
-Under "resourced by treaty" agreements, all of your income, including any money you made in the U.S., counts as income from the treaty country when figuring out the taxes you owe it.
+- Resourced by treaty: Certain income resourced by treaty relates to tax treaties the U.S. has with other countries.
+Complete Form 1116 for this category if the country in which you worked has a special agreement with the U.S. about how it taxes your income as a foreigner.
+Under "resourced by treaty" agreements, all your income — including any money you made in the U.S. — counts as income from the treaty country when figuring out the taxes you owe.

 Foreign tax credit without Form 1116

 Situations exist that allow you to claim the FTC without filing Form 1116, if the income concerned meets the qualifying definition.